AKvaks/HotelsApp/README.md

 # HotelsWebAPI

-This is a .NET Core Web API designed as part of a technical interview.
+This is a .NET Core 8 Web API designed as part of a technical interview.
+After many hours of research, I decided to stick to good old KISS principle.
+For database, I used Entity Framework and Code-First approach.
+I implemented NetTopologySuite to be able to work with geolocations.
+Other than that, I used MediatR and Fluent Validation.

+## Assignment

+The assignment was to develop a JSON REST web service for hotel search.
+The service had to have two API interfaces.
+One was CRUD interface for hotels and the other was search interface.
+In the search interface, the list of hotels is ordered by price and proximity to user's location.

 ## Migrations